Anas099X/CustomParticles_MCLibrary/README.md

 | falling                 | Dripping or falling particles
 | floating  | Floating or flying particles

-**Note: The proper of type `spread` is to run it repeatedly.
+**Note: The proper usage of type `spread` is to run it repeatedly.
 The datapack contains example function that is optimized for spread particle usage.
 Simply open the example function file, remove # at beginning and modify it to your needs**

 | Arguments          | Description
 |---------------------|:---------------------:|